uvarc/accord/docs/security.md

 ### Client Posture-Checks

 Access to ACCORD is restricted to computers that are sufficiently updated and meet minimum security requirements.
-To verify this, ACCORD uses MetaAccess client, a small piece of software that users install on their local computers.
+To verify this, ACCORD uses [OPSWAT client](https://www.opswat.com/), a small piece of software that users install on their local computers.

 ### Logging